arifuddin00/Proxmox-restore-test/README.md

-# ⚠️Make sure to configure your VLAN and DHCP scope before continuing
+# ⚠️Make sure to configure your VLAN and subnet has DHCP enabled before continuing
 This script uses as of right now the subnet `192.168.123.0/24` with the range of `192.168.123.200-250` Make sure to change this to your liking.
 The `VLAN_NET` should be without the last octet ex `192.168.111`

+This might work with the native VLAN on proxmox and the standard network setup, I havent tested it.

+Why use VLAN in the first place.
+The scenario I was struggeling with is that when deploying the restored VM I had no idea what ip address the VM might get and it couldnt ping sweep my usual server net.
+It needed a separated net so nothing else answered by accident.

 ```
 VLAN_NET="192.168.123"               # /24 network for VLAN
 IP_RANGE_START=200                   # Ping sweep from 200